Media and Communication Studies

 Eric Dienstfrey

-Eric Dienstfrey researches the history of film, music, and sound media, specifically how new technology can both disrupt and reinforce an industry’s economic and aesthetic practices.
-His work has appeared in JCMS: Journal of Cinema and Media Studies, Music, Sound and the Moving Image, Film History, Music and the Moving Image, The Velvet Light Trap, and the anthology Voicing the Cinema.
+His work on loudspeakers, tape recording technologies, and the labor politics of film sound workers has appeared in the Journal of Cinema and Media Studies, Film History, Music Sound and the Moving Image, among other journals.
 His 2016 article “The Myth of the Speakers” won the 2017 Katherine Singer Kovács Award from the Society of Cinema and Media Studies.

 Department